bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.md

 ## async `myCan.when([key, key2, ...keyN] | key, once = true)` : Subject

-`when(key)` accepts a single key, or an array of keys. it returns a subject that emits when all the listed dependencies (and _their_ dependencies) are defined, or throws when the maxTime elapses.
+`when(key)` accepts a single key, or an array of keys. it returns a $subject that emits when all the listed dependencies (and _their_ dependencies) are defined, or throws when the maxTime elapses.
 It is used internally by `.getAsync()` but can be used to delay any sort of activity until a set of dependencies resolves.